solstice23/osu-bar-overlay/README.md

 ## Addition

-The OBS plugin [input-overlay](https://github.com/univrsal/input-overlay) 5.0 rc seems to have serious performance issues, so I am going to support websocket input of [gosumemory](https://github.com/l3lackShark/gosumemory) soon.
+~~The OBS plugin [input-overlay](https://github.com/univrsal/input-overlay) 5.0 rc seems to have serious performance issues, so I am going to support websocket input of [gosumemory](https://github.com/l3lackShark/gosumemory) soon.~~

+Now it supports [gosumemory](https://github.com/l3lackShark/gosumemory) source, you can change the `inputSource` and `port` item in `config.js` to use it.